[email protected] Lagos, Nigeria

 • Time period (seasonal patterns)

-Create a single dashboard that shows all critical metrics at a glance:
+Create a single dashboard that shows all critical retail performance metrics at a glance:

 Daily